Course Registration Checklist for Transfer, Exchange and Visiting Students

 Refer to WesMaps for a complete, up-to-date listing of course offerings.
 WesMaps is an online course catalogue that includes course descriptions, instructor and scheduling information, cross-listings, General Education designations, prerequisites, enrollment limits and preferences, readings, modes of assessment, additional requirements, etc.

 advisor some time between noon and 5 p.m. to get your course plan approved.
-Juniors who do not yet have a major advisor will meet with Dean David Phillips.
-Twelve College Exchange students also will meet with Dean David Phillips and Visiting International students will meet with their faculty advisor.
+Juniors who do not yet have a major advisor will meet with Dean Louise Brown.
+Twelve College

 Monday, September 7 at 5 p.m., so click the Enroll Me button from any computer in the Wesleyan on-campus network well before then.
 Failure to do so means you are not

-Classes begin on Monday, September 1.
-During the drop/add period (September 1 – September 12), you may drop from or add courses to your schedule or change the grading mode of a course (when this option is available).
+Classes begin on Monday, September 7, as does the drop/add period.
+During this time (September 7 at 8:30 a.m. – September 18 at 5 p.m.), you may drop from or add courses to your schedule or change the grading mode of a course (when this option is available).
 To drop or add a course, click on the “Drop/Add” link under the “Course Registration” option in your portfolio.
 Course cross-listing changes cannot be made after the drop/add period.
-Grading mode changes can be made up to September 26, but not thereafter.
+Grading mode changes can be made up to October 2, but not thereafter.